 Dee manages six Belizean staff members.
 They are very good employees who take pride in their work.

 Consolidated Water was started by Americans and is headquartered in Grand Cayman.
 Their main business is seawater treatment using Reverse Osmosis membranes.
 They have water treatment plants in several locations worldwide, including Belize (1), Grand Cayman (7), Bahamas (3), British Virgin Islands (2), and soon a larger plant in Mexico.

 Consolidated Water is totally separate from Belize Water Service.
 They provide and treat water to BWS tanks.
 BWS distributes the water to the town.

 In 2013 they hit capacity.
 They could barely produce enough water in April/May of 2013.
 There was an increase of 12% water usage on the island, from 2012 to 2013.
 That gives us a pretty good idea of how much tourism and island growth has expanded.
 The water usage only dropped in October and November last year.
 There has been so much increased demand on the island.

 The southern well has a good limestone aquifer connection, so the water is clear.
-The northern well has lesser water quality, and is the color of tea when extracted.
+The northern well has lesser water quality and is the color of tea when extracted.
 Consolidated uses string filters before their R.O. filters.
-The pore size of the string filters remove up to 5 micron particles.
+The pore size of the string filters removes up to 5-micron particles.
 In 2010 they had problems because nearby dredging stirred up silt that traveled through the aquifer and plugged the filters.
-The sediment that filtered into the aquifer was smaller than 5 micron, so it plugged the membranes.
+The sediment that filtered into the aquifer was smaller than 5 microns, so it plugged the membranes.